House Speaker Kevin McCarthy floats an impeachment inquiry into President Joe Biden

-WASHINGTON (AP) — House Speaker Kevin McCarthy says Republican lawmakers may consider an impeachment inquiry of President Joe Biden over unproven claims of financial misconduct, responding to enormous GOP pressure to demonstrate support for Donald Trump ahead of the 2024 presidential election.
+WASHINGTON (AP) — House Speaker Kevin McCarthy says Republicans may consider an impeachment inquiry of President Joe Biden over unproven claims of financial misconduct, as he faces enormous GOP pressure to demonstrate support for Donald Trump ahead of the 2024 presidential election.

-Speaking Tuesday at the Capitol, McCarthy said the questions House Republicans are raising about the Biden family finances need to be investigated.
-So far, he acknowledged, the House's probes have not proven any wrongdoing, but an impeachment inquiry “allows Congress to get the information to be able to know the truth.”
+Speaking Monday on Fox News, McCarthy said the questions raised by House Republicans about the Biden family finances need to be investigated.
+So far, he acknowledged, the House's probes have not proven any wrongdoing, but an impeachment inquiry “provides Congress the strongest power to get the rest of the knowledge and information needed.”

 An impeachment inquiry by the House would be a first step toward bringing articles of impeachment.
 Such a probe could be as lengthy or swift as the House determines, potentially stretching into campaign season.

-It's the strongest comment yet from McCarthy on a potential Biden impeachment after the Republican leader sidelined earlier efforts by House conservatives to launch such an inquiry.

-With a slim majority in the House, McCarthy faces demands from Trump allies to elevate their priorities.
-Trump himself questioned at a Fox News town hall last week why Biden has not yet been impeached.
+McCarthy's comments on Fox News appeared intentional rather than simple banter with the show’s host, Sean Hannity.

-McCarthy has not yet endorsed Trump, who is the GOP’s early frontrunner for president, or any other GOP candidates.
-He denied a report that he is considering House votes to expunge Trump’s two impeachments as another way of showing support.
+McCarthy has not yet endorsed Trump, who is the GOP's early frontrunner, or any other candidate on the Republican side running for president.
+Last week, McCarthy denied a report that he is considering trying to expunge Trump's two impeachments as another way of showing support.

-McCarthy on Tuesday gave no timeline for launching an impeachment inquiry into Biden and said he hadn't spoken to Trump about a potential inquiry.
-He declined to say if he would be making a presidential endorsement.

-Asked if he felt pressure from Trump, he scoffed, “Do I look like I'm under pressure?”

 White House spokesman Ian Sams said the House GOP's “eagerness to go after POTUS regardless of the truth is seemingly bottomless," using shorthand for the President of the United States.